-This site was created by Jasmine Robinson, Director of Web Services for the San Mateo County Community College District.
+This site was created by Jasmine Robinson, former Director of Web Services for the San Mateo County Community College District.

-As part of my final project for the California Community College CISOA (Chief Information Systems Officers’ Association) Certification, I found myself researching State provided solutions for Instructional Technologists.
+In 2018 as part of my final project for the California Community College CISOA (Chief Information Systems Officers’ Association) Certification, I found myself researching State provided solutions for Instructional Technologists.
 There were so many things that I did not know existed and were available freely to our colleges.
 After completing my presentation I knew I needed to expand the project into a website so everyone could benefit.
 This is an unfunded, hobby project built on my personal time and not directly associated with the State Chancellor’s Office.

 My goal is to help raise awareness of the tools available, share best-practices and to grow the collaboration of colleges using these tools.

 So many times on listserves we randomly ask “What did you do for this problem?” or “How do you like this product?”
 Sometimes we are so overwhelmed by features of products available to us that maybe we only use 10% of its functionality.
 There are so MANY places you can find information that you end up spending hours, days, weeks, researching until you feel like you’re making an informed decision.
-Vendors will approach you daily promising the world.
-If you are like me, every morning you have at least 50 spam emails.
-You avoid answering your phone from external numbers because 99% of the time it’s a sales cold call.